 3. There will be relatives and unsolicited advice, galore

-If you want to make peaceful adjustment in marriage, then learn to ferret out relations or people who matter to your spouse and your immediate new family.
+If you want to make a peaceful adjustment in married life, then learn to ferret out relations or people who matter to your spouse and your immediate new family.
 Mute the rest!
 Avoid dwelling on somebody’s opinion and guard your emotional energy from gossip and slander.
 Keep the focus solely on each other.

 4. You will fight about each others’ parents

-Apart from money, this is a common area of disagreement for Indian couples.
-Parental expectations on future grandkids, home interiors, child rearing, financial assets, investments and savings, holidays and interactions with them; bear down heavily on a newly married couple.
+We’d just like to reiterate: Families can be complicated!
+Apart from money, this is a common area of disagreement for many couples.
+Parental expectations on future grandkids, home interiors, child-rearing, financial assets, investments and savings, holidays and interactions with them; bear down heavily on a newly married couple.
+This remains one of the main areas of adjustment in marriage.

 5. Your partner is not your best friend